RubenCid35/RubenCid35/README.md

 ## CURRENT PROJECTS  🔭:
   At the moment I am working in some projects that I will load when finished.

-  - [:construction:] rosseta-rdf: It can be used to create an RDF File from various data files o databases with RML mappings.
+  - [:construction:] **rosseta-rdf**: It can be used to create an RDF File from various data files o databases with RML mappings.
 It gives control over the some aspects like number of used threads , read/write encoding and reading customization.